burakcuece/Photo-Editing-App/README.md

 # Photo-Editing-App

-With the photo editing app you can edit your photos and share them with friends.
+With the Photo-Editing-App you can edit and share your photos with friends.
 Programmed with SwiftUI and Clean Architecture.

 ## Previews